CEED/libCEED/doc/papers/joss/paper.md

 # Summary

-Finite element methods are widely used to solve partial differential equations (PDE) in science and engineering, but their standard implementation [@dealII92;@libMeshPaper;@LoggMardalWells2012] relies on assembly sparse matrices, resulting in less than 2% utilization of arithmetic units on modern architectures.
+Finite element methods are widely used to solve partial differential equations (PDE) in science and engineering, but their standard implementation [@dealII92;@libMeshPaper;@LoggMardalWells2012] relies on assembly sparse matrices, resulting in less than 2% utilization of arithmetic units on modern architectures [@kruppcomparison].
 Matrix assembly becomes even more problematic when the polynomial degree $p$ of the basis functions is increased, resulting in $O(p^d)$ storage and $O(p^{2d})$ compute per degree of freedom (DoF) in $d$ dimensions.
 Methods pioneered by the spectral element community [@Orszag:1980; @deville2002highorder] exploit problem structure to reduce costs to $O(1)$ storage and $O(p)$ compute per DoF, with very high utilization of modern CPUs and GPUs.
 Unfortunately, high-quality implementations have been relegated to applications and intrusive frameworks that are often difficult to extend to new problems or incorporate into legacy applications, especially when strong preconditioners are required.